 Should I contact or pay Credit Management Control?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Credit Management Control for millions of clients nationwide.
+The most effective way to deal with Credit Management Control is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Credit Management Control on behalf of their clients.